 Look no further than 1A Auto for your aftermarket, original equipment (OE) Mopar replacement, new and performance Dodge auto parts and get your car, truck or SUV the new parts it needs today from Dodge enthusiasts just like you!
 If you happen to be an enthusiastic Dodge owner, have a deep passion for Dodge vehicles, or just want to learn more about the automobile manufacturer, continue reading below for a detailed look at the brand's history and some of its past and present models.

-Dodge is an automotive brand manufactured by Chrysler Group LLC, which is majority owned by Italian automaker Fiat.
+Dodge is an automotive brand which is now owned by Fiat Chrysler Automobiles (FCA), formerly Fiat S.p.A, and is a division under its Chrysler Group wholly owned subsidiary.
 Dodge vehicles are sold in many places all across the world.